 When conducting user research for an internal product, you’re essentially taking a census of the population.
 Given that there is only one customer - the hiring organization - you only have to focus on that one customer.

-User research for internal products is fascinating, because you’re working with a user population who is entirely captive as an audience.
+User research for internal products is fascinating, because you’re working with a user population that is entirely captive as an audience.

 Interestingly, internal product management typically focuses heavily on processes and jobs-to-be-done, and focuses much less on personas or ethnographic research.